 SWIMMERS in north Lancashire face the loss of three community pools after a cost-cutting council decision.

-Lancaster City Council (LCC) announced last month that it would hand over management of Carnforth, Hornby and Heysham pools to leaseholder Lancashire County Council from April 2011, throwing into doubt their future.
+Lancaster City Council (LCC) announced last month that it would hand over management of Carnforth, Hornby and Heysham pools to leaseholder Lancashire County Council from April 2011, throwing into

 The move will save the city council £133,500 a year.